Master of Pastoral Studies

 - Worship and Preaching, for providing lay leadership in religious communities [please refer to pages 25-26 of the EC Student Handbook for more information on the MPS Program/Worship and Preaching Stream]

 Within the Spiritual Care stream, students may complete requirements for a Certificate in Spiritual Care and Psychotherapy for providing spiritual care and psychotherapy as a spiritual care practitioner (chaplain) in public institutions like hospitals and prisons or as a psycho-spiritual therapist (pastoral counselor) in counselling centres or other contexts.
-This certificate is designed to meet a portion of the educational requirements towards becoming a Registered Psychotherapist (Qualifying) within the College of Registered Psychotherapists of Ontario (CRPO).
+This certificate meets the educational requirements for the College of Registered Psychotherapists of Ontario (CRPO).
 For more information, see www.crpo.ca.
-This degree and certificate may also meet a portion of the educational requirements for applying for Advanced training in the Canadian Association for Spiritual Care (CASC).
+This degree also meets the course requirements for applying for certification in the Canadian Association for Spiritual Care (CASC).

 Apply to the Master of Pastoral Studies Program

 Entering Theological Education Grant